-- a) By 2020/21 strengthen student engagement via focus groups of under-represented students and committees to collectively evaluate the Access and Participation Plan. - b) By 2020/21 embed APP into the committee structure of the institution ensuring that the findings and recommendations of the newly established Admissions and Widening Access Committee are realised and acted upon at all levels within the institution. - c) During 2019/20, share with students and staff the financial investment identified in the APP which is necessary to realise our ambitions by 2024-25. - d) By 2020/21 and as part of the course monitoring process, equip course leaders with the evidence required to improve student outcomes and use their expertise to inform engagement strategies with students. - e) By 2020/21 strengthen the CPD opportunities for staff engaged in evaluation of strategies and impacts. - f) Improve data analysis at a granular level throughout the duration of this plan (see table in section 1.8). - g) Develop and launch an APP data dashboard by June 2021
+- c) During 2019/20, share with students and staff the financial investment identified in the APP which is necessary to realise our ambitions by 2024-25. - d) By 2020/21 and as part of the course monitoring process, equip course leaders with the evidence required to improve student outcomes and use their expertise to inform engagement strategies with students. - e) By 2020/21 strengthen the CPD opportunities for staff engaged in evaluation of strategies and impacts. - f) Improve data analysis at a granular level throughout the duration of this plan (see table in section 1.8). - g) Develop and launch an APP data dashboard by June 2021.

-Aim 2 - Access for all (PTA\1 - PTA\7)
+Aim 2 - Access for all (PTA_1 - PTA_3 (Stamford Campus))

-It is part of our mission to ensure that Higher Education is accessible for all irrespective of socio-economic status or protected characteristics.
+It is part of our mission to ensure that Higher Education is accessible for all irrespective of socioeconomic status or protected characteristics.
+Our objectives are to:

-- a) Improve our understanding of the gap in application rates for BAME students and develop both inclusive and exclusive targeting to decrease the gap in applications (currently -26%, 32% in 19/20) between White British and BAME to -16% by 2025.
-It is a commitment of this plan that this gap will be removed by 2030 by continuing to monitor applications and address as required. - b) Maintain the access opportunities for mature and disabled students at UCP. - c) Maintain the number of students studying at UCP from low participation neighbourhoods with a focus on POLAR 4 Quintile 1. - d) Continue to work with UniConnect / NEACO and other school partners to promote higher education opportunities for under-represented groups. - e) Use a Community Cultural Wealth approach to reflect on practice and ensure there are no barriers to access for BAME students by 2025. - f) Implement and review the financial support for care leavers by 2020-21. - g) Improve application rates for male students, considering the LPN intersection, to 40% of total applications by 2024-25.
+- a) Improve our understanding of the gap in application rates for BAME students and develop both inclusive and exclusive targeting to increase the percentage of applications from this group (currently 14%, to 28% in 25/26).
+It is a commitment of this plan that this gap will be removed by 2030 by continuing to monitor applications and address as required. - b) Maintain the access opportunities for mature and disabled students at UCP. - c) Maintain the number of students studying at UCP from low participation neighbourhoods with a focus on POLAR 4 Quintile 1. - d) Continue to work with UNICONNECT and other school partners to promote higher education opportunities for under-represented groups. - e) Use a Community Cultural Wealth16 approach to reflect on practice and ensure there are no barriers to access for BAME students by 2025. - f) Implement and review the financial support for care leavers by 2021-22 and a commitment of this plan is to increase numbers to 11. - g) Improve application rates for male students, considering the LPN intersection, to 22% of total applications by 2025-26.

-Aim 3 - Success for all (PTS\1 - PTS\3)
+Aim 3 - Success for all (PTS_1 - PTS_2 (Stamford Campus))

 It is a belief of UCP that all students should be supported to achieve their potential and where gaps in continuation and attainment are evident, these will be addressed by allocation of additional resources.
+Our objectives are to: